getodk/docs/getting-started.rst

 For full details, and other installation methods, see the `ODK Aggregate Installation and Setup Guide <https://opendatakit.org/use/aggregate/>`_.

+You can also watch `this video <https://www.youtube.com/watch?v=uZYInkghbCo>`_ which explains the installation procedure of ODK Aggregate on Google App Engine.

 .. change to
     :ref:`ODK Aggregate Installation and Setup Guide <aggregate-install-guide>`. once that section is completed